marekwolski/tdf-results/README.md

 ## Worksheet Schemas
 ### 1. Results

-Row 1 is an overall/title row.
+- Row 1 is an overall/title row.
-Row 2 contains the column headers:
+- Row 2 contains the column headers:
   - Stage
   - Stage Winner
   - Yellow Jersey
   - Green Jersey
   - Polka-Dot Jersey
   - White Jersey
-Row 3 onwards contain the winners.
+Rows 3 and onwards contain the winners.
+Note that Stage 21 (the final stage) will record the stage winner and the overall jersey winners.

 ### 2. Stages